La Queue-en-Brie

 La Queue-en-Brie ([la kø ɑ̃ bʁi], literally La Queue in Brie) is a commune in the southeastern suburbs of Paris, France.
 It is located 17.9 km from the center of Paris.

 History

 On 7 July 1899, a part of the territory of La Queue-en-Brie was detached and merged with a part of the territory of Chennevières-sur-Marne and a part of the territory of Villiers-sur-Marne to create the commune of Le Plessis-Trévise.
+Until 2024, La Queue-en-Brie had a city farm within it before it was closed due to the pick your own business running it being liquidated.
+The municipality stated that they aim that the new owners would maintain its agricultural market garden environment.

 Population

 Transport

 La Queue-en-Brie is served by no station of the Paris Métro, RER, or suburban rail network.
 The closest station to La Queue-en-Brie is Émerainville – Pontault-Combault station on Paris RER line E. This station is located in the neighboring commune of Pontault-Combault, 3.7 km from the town center of La Queue-en-Brie.

 Education

 The commune has five groups of primary schools (each having preschools/nurseries (maternelles) and elementary schools), with a combined total of 1,500 students.
 There are four preschools and five elementary schools.
 The school groups Pauline Kergomard, Jean Zay, and Lamartine each have a preschool and elementary.
 Gournay is preschool only, while Pasteur and Jean Jaures are elementary only.

 Collège Jean Moulin serves as the communal junior high school.
 Senior high/sixth-form students are served by Lycée Champlain in Chennevières-sur-Marne.